futureplatforms/Kirin/docs/01-CORE_QUICKSTART.md

 * For android development, ensure you have the Android SDK installed, and the `ANDROID_HOME` environment variable is set -- make sure this is up-to-date by running `android update sdk`
 * Ensure you have your platform's development tools installed (xcode for iOS, MS Visual Studio Express for Windows Phone)

+## Correct version of Maven
+Homebrew is your friend to get the correct version of Maven installed.
+You need `3.1.x` for now.

+    brew install homebrew/versions/maven31
+    brew link homebrew/versions/maven31

 ## Build the core kirin libraries

 In the project's `src` folder execute `mvn install`.